ArthurClemens/faceted_search/README.md

 Using a list of scope keys, scope evaluation is AND-ed

-Scopes can be created using any column in the collection table — that is, the default view columns combined with the columns defined in the `data_fields` option.
+Scopes can be created using any column in the source table — that is, the default view columns combined with the columns defined in the `data_fields` option.

 For example, to scope by publication year, limiting the table to the current user and to books published after 2018, add both scope keys: